work-mate/country-and-currency-ts/README.md

 # Country and currency library
-This library can be used to get the countries as well as do some distance calculations and also get currencies
+A lightweight library for countries, currencies as well as location related calculations

 ## Installation